AntonAks/SimpleBlockchainExample/README.md

 # SimpleBlockchainExample
-Simple example of blockchain on python
+A simple example of blockchain on python

+# How to run
+1. Clone the repo
+2. From the root folder call this command - `python main.py`